mcarvin8/ava-sf-devops/README.md

 ## CI/CD Model

 The CI/CD model in `.gitlab-ci.yml` is the org branching model, where each Salesforce org has its own long-running Git branch.
-The rules can be updated based on your branching strategy.
+The rules can be updated based on your branching strategy, i.e. update the branches in the rules to target 1 branch upon merge or 1 branch when a merge request is opened against it.

 - The `test` stage contains jobs to either validate metadata before deployment or run all local tests in an org on a schedule.
     - When a merge request is opened against one of the org branches, it will validate the changes in the org.